MZehren/ADTOF/docs/usage.rst

 This script is going to convert the Phase Shift midi file to a "note_std.mid" file by applying multiple corrections:

- - Only one track containing drums event is kept and all the other instruments are discarded.
+ - Only one track containing drums events is kept and all the other instruments are discarded.
- - Phase Shift format handles toms notes with the same MIDI pitch as cymbal notes played at the same time as a modifying note.
-We convert the events with modifiers to the standard ones.
+ - Toms notes which are cymbal events played during a modifying note are converted to standard events.
  - The Phase Shift pitches are converted to standard pitches following the mapping in PhaseShiftMidiToStandard.json_.
 You can see the list of standard pitches on Wikipedia_.
- - The ambiguous midi classes are reduced to the general ones following StandardMidiToReduced.json_.
-Feel free to change this mapping to fit your needs.
+ - The ambiguous midi classes are reduced to general ones following StandardMidiToReduced.json_.
+For examples, all the toms are converted to floor tom events.
+Feel free to change this mapping to fit your needs and your own classes.
- - A delay at the start of the MIDI file is added to match the eventual delay in **song.ini** if the argument *-d* is present.
+ - If the argument *-d* is present, a delay at the start of the MIDI file is added to match the eventual delay in **song.ini** .

 .. _PhaseShiftMidiToStandard.json: https://github.com/MZehren/ADTOF/blob/master/ADTOF/conversionDictionnaries/PhaseShiftMidiToStandard.json
 .. _StandardMidiToReduced.json: https://github.com/MZehren/ADTOF/blob/master/ADTOF/conversionDictionnaries/StandardMidiToReduced.json